skomulai/areena-download-upload-storage/README.md

 1. installs rclone and writes its configuration file (*.rclone.conf*) using value from environment variable RCLONE_CONF (which refers to a repo secret called RCLONE_CONF),
 1. uploads the downloaded media file (and srt files) to cloud storage using rclone

+### YouTube functionality

+If that YouTube specific GitHub action is run, it
+1. takes as a parameter:
+* YouTube video URL (e.g. https://www.youtube.com/watch?v=U7-dxzp6Jvs),
+* quality and formation selection parameters for yt-dlp ([see more info here](https://github.com/yt-dlp/yt-dlp#format-selection)),
+* subtitle selection and download specific parameters for yt-dlp ([see more info here](https://github.com/yt-dlp/yt-dlp#subtitle-options)),
+2. installs yt-dlp using pip,
+1. downloads and installs required dependencies (ffmpeg),
+1. downloads the YouTube video (and its possible subtitles) that was given as a parameter,
+1. installs rclone and writes its configuration file (*.rclone.conf*) using value from environment variable RCLONE_CONF (which refers to a repo secret called RCLONE_CONF),
+1. uploads the downloaded media file (and srt files) to cloud storage using rclone

 ## Configuration

 Configuration is done via environment variables and repo secrets

 * CHECKOUT_REF
-  * Parameter for git checkout (branch/tag/commit reference).
+  * Parameter for _yle-dl_ git checkout (branch/tag/commit reference).
 This is included in case the current master branch is buggy, and you need to checkout e.g. the last working tag.
   * Default value = **master**

 * RCLONE_CONF